How Will Dental Sealants Help My Smile?

 - Simple to repair or maintain.

-If you’re interested in having sealants applied to your or your child’s teeth, our dentist will start by preparing your molars.
+If you’re interested in having sealants applied to your or your child’s teeth, Dr. Paul will start by preparing your molars.
 Your tooth will be cleaned and dried before an acid solution is used to roughen the chewing surface.
 This part of the process ensures the sealant forms a strong bond to your tooth.

-Next, our dentist will rinse and dry the tooth/teeth again before brushing the sealant onto the tooth enamel.
+Next, we’ll rinse and dry the tooth/teeth again before brushing the sealant onto the tooth enamel.
 Here it will begin to bond directly to the tooth and harden.
 Once it has become a hard plastic coating, you are free to chew on the tooth and go about your day.

 Set Your Teeth Up For Success